Stephanie Tsapakis

 In order to truly understand test results, the first thing to understand is the difference between the various forms of assessment.

-a test with predetermined questions and score possibilities that is administered in a consistent manner.
-Scores are compared to other scores of students in the same group (usually age or grade) based on the average score of all students who have taken the test.
+This is a type of test with predetermined questions and specific score possibilities.
+These assessments are also administered in a consistent manner, such as on the computer (which is most often the case these days).
+Scores are compared to other scores of students in a similar “group” (usually age or grade) based on the average score of all students who have taken the test.
+Before these assessments are widely used, lots of data is collected by testing companies in order to figure out what the average score is, and how students will compare to same-aged peers.

-a way to measure progress and understanding based on non-standardized tests, observations, projects, or other data collected from a student.
-These are usually more personalized, but can also be influenced by bias or judgement.
+These tests are a way to measure progress and understanding based on non-standardized tests.
+Things like teacher observations, projects, or other data collected from a student, typically collected through the teacher.
+These types of assessments are usually more personalized, which means that they can also be influenced by bias or judgment.

-a longer type of assessment usually given at the end of a unit, or end of semester covering information from the entire unit(s) of study.
+Think of unit assessments or semester exams.
+Summative assessments are a longer type of assessment usually given at the end of a unit, or end of a semester, covering information from the entire unit(s) of study.

 The first question you will ask yourself when interpreting test results is what kind of assessment was given to your student.